HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Capabilities
-description: Capabilities give web apps access to hardware interfaces, enhance web-based productivity apps, and more.
+description: Capabilities chapter of the 2021 Web Almanac covering brand-new, powerful web platform APIs that give web apps access to hardware interfaces, enhance web-based productivity apps, and more.
 authors: [christianliebel]
 reviewers: [tomayac, hemanth]
 analysts: [tomayac]
 editors: []
 translators: []
+discuss: ????
 results: https://docs.google.com/spreadsheets/d/1b4moteB9EiLYkH1Ln9qfi1tnU-E4N2UQ87uayWytDKw/
 christianliebel_bio: Christian Liebel is a consultant at <a hreflang="en" href="https://thinktecture.com">Thinktecture</a>, supporting clients from various business areas in implementing great web applications.
 He is a Microsoft MVP for Developer Technologies, Google GDE for Web/Capabilities and Angular, and participates in the W3C Web Applications Working Group.
 featured_quote: Capabilities are new web platform APIs that unlock entirely new use cases for web applications.